We have a few spots at Hive and Aloha for summer 2023. Enroll today!

 Archery

-Archery is set on a range with a three mile valley view.
-Quality instruction focusing on safety and proper form is combined with fun activities like archery golf, balloon shoots, and informal tournaments with other Aloha Foundation camps.
+Archery is set on a range with a three-mile valley view.
+Quality instruction focusing on safety and proper form is combined with fun activities like dinosaur shoots, aiming games that involve teamwork, and archery tournaments in a variety of formats.

 Arts & Crafts